Grand View Vikings: Football

 Grand View announced that it will be creating a football team in the fall of 2008 with the hiring of Mike Woodley in July 2007.
 Woodley has over 30 years of coaching experience and prior to Grand View, Woodley was head coach at Sam Rayburn High School in Pasadena, Texas.
 Woodley is a familiar name in the Iowa football community, after serving as head coach at conference rival Saint Ambrose University in Davenport, Iowa from 1991 to 1993 and assistant coach at Iowa State University from 1994 to 2003.
 Woodley is a 1974 University of Northern Iowa graduate and four-year football letterman.
 He still holds the Panthers' school record for 20 career interceptions.

 In a press release by the Grand View athletic department, Woodley stated, "Anybody who’s been in this business long enough knows that the opportunity to start a program from scratch is very rare.
 There are so many exhilarating things happening on campus with the addition of athletic programs, new student housing, and new buildings.
 Grand View is headed in the right direction, and I want to be a part of it."

 Grand View played independently of a league in 2008 before officially joining the Midwest League of the Mid-States Football Association, in 2009.
 In 2015, the school joined the Heart of America Athletic Conference in all sports.

-The Vikings played Briar Cliff University in its historical debut on Saturday, August 30, 2008, at Williams Stadium, Grand View's new home field.
+Grand View played Briar Cliff University in its historical debut on Saturday, August 30, 2008, at Williams Stadium, Grand View's new home field.
 Grand View won 20–17.

-Grand View won the 2013 NAIA Football National Championship with a 35–23 win over Cumberlands (KY).
-This was Grand View's first championship in football.
+Grand View would win their first national championship in 2013 under Mike Woodley with a 35–23 win over University of the Cumberlands (KY).
 The team finished the season undefeated, posting a 14–0 record.
+Under head coach Joe Woodley the program achieved their second national championship over a decade later in 2024 with a 35–7 win over Keiser University.
+The following season under first-year head coach E. J. Peterson, Grand View would defend their national championship from last season with a 22–16 victory over Keiser University in a rematch to go back-to-back.
+The 2024 and 2025 teams finished with an accumulative 28–0 record over a two season span.